projectatomic/atomic-site/source/blog/2018-02-06-fedora-atomic-workstation.html.md

 READMORE

-# What is Atomic WS?
+# What is Atomic Workstation?

-Just like Atomic Host, Atomic WS uses RPM-OSTree as its update manager.
+Just like Atomic Host, Atomic Workstation uses RPM-OSTree as its update manager.
-However, Atomic WS is geared towards all the same use cases that the regular Workstation Edition is meant to fulfill.
+However, Atomic Workstation is geared towards all the same use cases that the regular Workstation Edition is meant to fulfill.
 Though there are some differences between the two beyond the update model.

-In an Atomic WS, desktop applications are shipped and run as [flatpaks](https://flatpak.org/), and development mostly happens inside containers.
+In an Atomic Workstation, desktop applications are shipped and run as [flatpaks](https://flatpak.org/), and development mostly happens inside containers.
 For example, you may have a pet container with your development environment set up as well as an `oc cluster up` OpenShift cluster to develop server applications.

-# Why should I use Atomic WS?
+# Why should I use Atomic Workstation?

 So what are the advantages of this strategy?
 Many of the reasons below are shared with Atomic Host.
 Though I will try to give a more Workstation-centric